keahpeters/BudgetPlanner/README.md

 ### How do I get set up? ###

-To set up this project, first you must run the Database script in the DataScripts folder to create the database.
+To set up this project, first you must run the database script in the Database folder to create the database.

 ### How do I run the tests? ###